• Skip to primary navigation

 The first thing you’d need to know is that UVic does not accept payment by credit card for acceptance deposits or tuition fees.

-So all the tuition fee payments you will need to make will be done right there at the school.
+So all the tuition fee payments you will need to make will be made right there at the school.

 To help you understand clearly what I want to show you, I’ll be answering some specific questions that may matter to you.